tracel-ai/burn/burn-book/src/import/onnx-model.md

 only is this method tedious, but it's also error-prone and hinders smooth interoperability between frameworks.

+It's worth noting that for models using cutting-edge, framework-specific features, manual porting might be the only option, as standards like ONNX might not yet support these new innovations.

-## Enter ONNX: The One Format to Rule Them All
+## Enter ONNX

-ONNX (Open Neural Network Exchange) is designed to solve such complications.
+[ONNX (Open Neural Network Exchange)](https://onnx.ai/onnx/intro/index.html) is designed to solve such complications.
 It's an open-standard format that exports both the architecture and the weights of a deep learning model.
 This feature makes it exponentially easier to move models between different frameworks, thereby significantly aiding interoperability.
 ONNX is supported by a number of frameworks including but not limited to TensorFlow, PyTorch, Caffe2, and Microsoft Cognitive Toolkit.

 ### Advantages of ONNX